-The type of equipment you choose will depend on the volume of food you will need to chill at once.
+The type of flash freezer or cooler you choose will depend on the volume of food you will need to chill at once.
 A floor model reach-in unit will hold around 10 to 24 pans, letting you chill a few hundred pounds of food at once.
 The largest roll-in equipment will accommodate several racks, chilling thousands of pounds of product.

 Facilities that only need to chill a few pans at a time can save some space with a smaller countertop or undercounter unit.
 These typically hold 3 to 4 pans at once.

 Top-mounted compressors tend to stay cleaner because they don't take in dirt and debris from the floor, although service calls can take a little longer because they're harder to access and may require two service technicians.
 Bottom-mounted compressors are easier to access, but placement near the floor means they might need to be cleaned more frequently.

 Side-mounted compressors are mounted in the right or left of the equipment.
 These have the advantage of being easy to access and service, but they add to the horizontal space requirements of the blast chiller because they need to be able to intake and exhaust air for cooling the coils.
 That means they may not be an ideal choice for space-limited kitchens.

 A blast chiller compressor is generally larger than those on other refrigerated equipment because of the need to bring the temperature down quickly to safe holding levels.
 For that reason, they will produce more noise and heat.
 A remote refrigeration system, installed on the roof or outside your building, can put that heat and noise outside instead of in your kitchen, creating a more comfortable working environment.

 - Some models include a probe that can be inserted into food to ensure that it's reached the desired temperature.